ahhyoushh/opencv-facedetection-python/README.md

 The script uses OpenCV's `CascadeClassifier` with the `haarcascade_frontalface_default.xml` model to identify faces in each frame of the webcam feed.
 Detected faces are outlined with rectangles, and the application continues to run until manually closed.

+It is ran on a old redmi mobile locally using to termux and used as a doorcam.

 ## 📦 Requirements

 - `opencv-python` – for computer vision tasks
 - `opencv-python-headless` – for headless environments (optional)

+## 🔮 Future Additions:

+- Adding feature `leave a message`

 ## 🛠️ Installation